Prescription or Over the Counter: Follow Directions to Stay Safe

 Over a million Americans wind up in the emergency room each year due to adverse drug events — harm resulting from use or misuse of medicine.

-Medicine is not taken as prescribed half the time, according to the U.S. Food and Drug Administration (FDA), and 20 to 30 percent of prescriptions are never even filled.
+Medicine is not taken as prescribed half the time, and prescriptions are often never even filled.

 Some of the reasons for that include concerns about cost and side effects, and even just forgetfulness.
 But it’s often because people don’t understand how to take medicine correctly or why it’s important.